 Now an Early Years Quality Adviser in Kent, Kirsty inspects nurseries, pre-schools and childminders for Ofsted.

 She is passionate about her work, keeps children and young people at the heart of everything she does and believes it is vital that all children must receive the support and education that will enable them to achieve their goals.

 Kirsty values her role as Chair of Governors and works closely with governors and staff at Gad’s to consistently ensure the school provides a safe and stimulating environment for all pupils.
 She also firmly believes that a strength of the school is the strong community feel and strives to maintain this.

-Commenting on her role, Kirsty said: “The Governing Body is all about governance and setting the strategic direction of the school, not getting involved in the operational activities, which are the responsibility of the Senior Management Team.
+Commenting on her role, Kirsty said: “The Governing Body is all about governance and setting the strategic direction of the school, not getting involved in the operational activities, which are the responsibility of the Senior Leadership Team.
 So as far as pupils and parents are concerned it will be business as usual during this transitional period.

 “All members of staff at Gad’s work extremely hard to provide pupils with the best environment to allow children to enjoy their education and to achieve their full potential.
 While teachers and other staff make themselves available for a chat, you might not get a chance to meet the school governors, so we would like to tell you a bit about ourselves.

 “We are formed from the local community and have a wide range of skills; on the governing body there are parents, staff, members of the local community and the Headmaster.
 All of us want to make a positive contribution to your child’s education here at Gad’s.”